JoelMagee/charts-in-listviews-android/README.md

-#ShinobiCharts in ListViews - Part 1 (Java)#
+#ShinobiCharts in ListViews - Part 2 (Java)#
-This simple app demonstrates how to efficiently include our charts in a standard ListView.
-There's an accompanying [blog post](http://www.shinobicontrols.com/blog/posts/2015/01/21/charts-in-listviews-part-1-displaying-charts).
+This simple app demonstrates how to efficiently include our charts in a standard ListView and to tie the panning gestures from one chart to all the charts.
+There's an accompanying [blog post](http://www.shinobicontrols.com/blog).

 <p align="center">
   <img src="screenshot.png?raw=true" alt="Screenshot" />